Lung Adenosquamous Carcinoma clinical trials at University of California Health

 2 in progress, 1 open to eligible people

-• Radiation Therapy to Immunotherapy for Stage IV Non-Small Cell Lung Cancer Patients Who Are PD-L1 Negative
+Radiation Therapy to the Usual Treatment (Immunotherapy With or Without Chemotherapy) for Advanced Stage Non-small Cell Lung Cancer Patients Who Are PD-L1 Negative

 open to eligible people ages 18 years and up